seung-lab/corgie/docs/source/walkthrough/normalize.rst

 Normalize
 ^^^^^^^^^

-The last step before we start the actual alignment is normalization of images.
+The last data preparation step involves normalizing the images.
 In many cases alignment procedures perform better when each input section has `0.0` mean and `1.0` variance.
-However, simply normalizing all of the pixels in each section for the specified bounding cube can produce biases result when part of the section is missing or defected.
-For this reason, we use several masks in the normalization commad:
+It is best to perform normalization using statistics from the whole image, as normalizing each chunk independently can produce significant border artifacts.
+This is one of the reasons of why normalization is performed during data preparation instead of being performed during alignment.

+Another note is that ideally image defects, plastic, and other non-tissue pixels would be excluted from statistics calculation.
+For this reason, ``corgie noramlize`` command takes in an arbitrary number of mask layers as input:

 .. include:: normalize_command.rst

-The first mask that we use is the fold mask we copied from the reference stack.
-The second mask is obtained by applying ``binarization: ["eq", 0,0]`` to the source image, which will mask out all the ``0`` valued pixels in the image.
+This command will normalize the the image layer, while excluding any pixels that belong to folds and excluding any ``0``-valued pixels, as indicated by a mask obtained by applying ``binarization: ["eq", 0,0]`` to the source image.

-``normalize`` command works in two steps -- first it computes mean and variance for each section, and then it normalizes each section individually.
-The MIP at which mean and variance are calculated is specified by ``--stats_mip``.

-We also speciffy the ``--suffix`` to be used for the resulting layer -- in this case, the normalized image will be written out to ``gs://corgie/demo/my_first_stack/img/img_normalized``.

 To learn more about ``normalize`` command, please refer to :ref:`normalize command documentation <normalize command>`.